SaaS SEO Guide: Rank #1 In Google

 You can probably think of at least a few informational keywords off the top of your head.

-This tool generates literally thousands of keyword ideas within seconds.
+This tool generates keyword ideas (literally thousands of them) within seconds.

 Plus, you get key data points on each keyword idea, including: